Deaths must be registered within 5 days of the death. If a post mortem is carried out, the death must be registered within 7 days.

 Book an appointment

-You can book an appointment to register a death quickly and easily online.Book an appointment online
+You can book an appointment to register a death by calling one of our offices directly or quickly and easily online.Book an appointment online

 For more information about registering a death in Suffolk you can find more details below.

 You may wish to read about the Tell Us Once initiative, where we inform other government agencies and departments of a death so you don't have to contact them all individually.